crisperdue/prooftoys-site/content/embedding-prooftoys.md

 ---
 title: Embedding Prooftoys in a web page
 menu: menu.md
+description: >
+  The Prooftoys web component is easily embedded in web pages.
 ---

 ### Sample HTML for embedding Prooftoys in a web page